Top 10 Tips for Hiring a Heating and Cooling Contractor

 - 8 Get written, detailed estimates — When comparing contractors’ proposals, be sure to compare equipment, energy efficiency and warranties.
 A lowest price may not be the best deal if it’s not the most efficient and if it not installed to manufacturers specifications because your energy costs will be higher.

 - 9 Get it in writing — Sign a written proposal with a contractor before work gets started.
 It’ll protect you by specifying job costs, model numbers, list of equipment, job schedule and warranty information.

 - 10 Pass it on to others— Tell friends and family and neighbors about ENERGY STAR HVAC Equipment.
 Almost one-quarter of American households knowingly purchased at least one qualified product in the last year, and 74% of those consumers say they would recommend ENERGY STAR to a friend.
 Spread the word, and we can all make a big energy saving difference.

-Tiger Air Heating and Air Conditioning has been in business 30 years and we service homeowners exclusively in all aspects of Heating and Air Conditioning and Plumbing repairs, service and installations.
-We will deliver knowledge and polite service in getting your problem fixed the first time
+Tiger Air Heating and Air Conditioning have been in business for 30 years and we service homeowners exclusively in all aspects of Heating and Air Conditioning and Plumbing repairs, service, and installations.
+We will deliver knowledge and polite service in getting your problem fixed the first time.